My dog is dying, but I don’t have money for the vet. What should I do?

 My Dog is Dying, and I Can’t Afford a Vet

-The past few months have hit families hard.
+The past couple of years have hit families hard.

 With so many families living paycheck to paycheck- and some living entirely without a paycheck at all- things like vet bills have become increasingly difficult to afford.